The Norns – Shapers Of Destiny Who Recorded Days In Person’s Life In Norse Mythology

 Guldnyckeln by John Bauer (1882–1918).
 Credit: Public Domain

-The custom of recording dates and numbers of days and years by cutting notches into the wooden walls of the home – is very old in Norway.
+The custom of recording dates and numbers of days and years by cutting notches into the wooden walls of the home – is ancient in Norway.
 The Norns could also record the days in a person's life.

 According to Gylfaginning, other Norns, both benevolent and malevolent, had enough power to reverse a person's fortune.

-The Norns were believed to visit each newly born child to determine events in its life.
-A certain runic inscription discovered in a church in Borgund in Norway informs as follows:
+The Norns had a custom to visit each newly born child to determine events in its life.
+A specific runic inscription discovered in a church in Borgund in Norway informs as follows:

 Who were these mysterious supernatural females?
 They differed in their origin, and they may have come from dwarves (as the daughters of the dwarf Dvalin), giants, elves, and the Aesir themselves.

-A person's quality of life and fortune were explained by the origins of the Norn that was believed to protect the individual.
+The Norn's origin explains a person's quality of life and fortune, believed to protect the individual.

-The Norns are mentioned in countless passages in ancient literature of Scandinavia, and strong faith in these beings continued long after the introduction of Christianity.
+The Norns are mentioned in countless passages in ancient Scandinavian literature, and strong faith in these beings continued long after the introduction of Christianity.

 Written by A. Sutherland - AncientPages.com Staff Writer,